Compiiiii/RateYourProf-Backend/README.md

         {
             title: String,
             comment: String,
-            name: String, //Empty String if anonymous was set to true on creation of the request
+            name: String, //Empty String if anonymous was set to true on creation of the request//Does not exist if anonymous is false but rating was created before JWT were impelemented
             date: Integer(Unix Time)
         }
     ]